 Japan to tap technology for military use, another step away from pacifism

-TOKYO (Reuters) - Japan is finalizing a budget for a new command centre for cutting-edge research modeled after the U.S. Defense Advanced Research Projects Agency (DARPA) to try to tap a broad swathe of civilian technologies with potential military uses.
+TOKYO Nov 13 (Reuters) - Japan is finalising a budget for a new command centre for cutting-edge research modelled after the U.S. Defense Advanced Research Projects Agency (DARPA) to try to tap a broad swathe of civilian technologies with potential military uses.

 Funding is not yet decided, but it will likely pale in comparison to the annual $2.8 billion for DARPA, an agency best known for helping create the Internet.
 DARPA aims to "prevent strategic surprise" by American's enemies and "create strategic surprise for U.S. adversaries."

 Japan's Cabinet Office, which will oversee the programme, is negotiating with the Finance Ministry on the scale of the funding, government officials familiar with the process told Reuters.
 It will be included in a draft budget for the fiscal year from April, which will be approved by Abe's cabinet in late December.

 "We have DARPA of the United States in mind, but it does not mean we are creating another DARPA," said Science and Technology Minister Ichita Yamamoto.